nuagenetworks/vspkdoc/_sources/v5_0/nuenterprise.rst.txt

 - ``send_multi_cast_list_id``: Readonly Id of the auto generated send multicast list associated with this enterprise profile

 - ``description``: A description of the enterprise

+- ``shared_enterprise``: This flag indicates whether this is a Shared Infrastructure Enterprise or not.
+Its a read-only attribute and it cannot be set by anybody.

 - ``dictionary_version``: L7 Application Type version